-Marchand, a Democrat, was the representative for Pennsylvania's 19th congressional district from 1839 to 1843.
+Marchand was the representative for Pennsylvania’s 19th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Marchand missed 399 of 1,725 roll call votes, which is 23.1%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.